anvelezec/distillation/README.md

 Distillation is a compression technique in which a compact - smaller model (the student) is trained to reproduce the behaviour of a cumbersome model (the teacher).
 This is achieved by transferring the teacher model´s dark knowledge to the student by minimizing a loss function composed of [two components](https://intellabs.github.io/distiller/knowledge_distillation.html).
 The first component has as target the distribution of class probabilities logits predicted by the teacher model, also denominated in the literature as soft labels.
 The second component has as target the ground truth labels, also known as hard labels.

-The teacher probability distribution in some occasions is sparse, this means the correct class has a very high probability, making it difficult to absorb knowledge from this distribution, and thus it doesn't provide much information beyond the ground truth labels.
+The teacher probability distribution in some occasions is sparse, this means the correct class has a very high probability, making it difficult to absorb knowledge from this distribution, and thus it does not provide much information beyond the ground truth labels.
 To overcome this difficulty [Hinton et al., 2015](https://arxiv.org/abs/1503.02531) introduced the concept of "softmax temperature".

 The following illustration taken from [Distiller doc](https://intellabs.github.io/distiller/knowledge_distillation.html) helps to understand in a better way the multiple loss function components.